FREE Case Evaluation

 Reckless driving in Alexandria, Virginia is a criminal offense that can carry penalties including loss of license, fines, or even jail time for those convicted.
 Because of the rigid traffic laws, Virginia reckless driving charges are fairly common.
 From driving with faulty brakes or failure to yield to speeding excessively and drag racing, there are a number of traffic offenses that result in reckless driving charges in Virginia.
 If you have been charged with reckless driving in Alexandria, an Alexandria Reckless Driving Lawyer can help protect your driving privileges and your rights.

 From minor traffic tickets to serious criminal traffic offenses, most Arlington traffic cases are heard in the Arlington General District Court, located at 1425 North Courthouse Road, Suite 2400 in Arlington, Virginia.
-Due to the consequences of having a traffic conviction or a reckless driving conviction against you, contacting an Arlington reckless driving attorney is a good first step in determining the best course of action in your case.
+Due to the consequences of having a traffic conviction or a reckless driving conviction against you, contacting an Arlington reckless driving attorney is the best first step in assessing how to go about dealing with the charge.

 Our Manassas reckless driving lawyers are experienced in representing clients.
 We make it our job to represent you in the most effective, efficient manner possible.
 It is our goal to make this process as stress free as possible.
 For a free consultation with an attorney at our firm, call (888) 415-8090.

-Fauquier reckless driving is a criminal charge, a Class 1 Misdemeanor in Virginia.
-The state's strict traffic laws, place you in danger of losing your driver's license for up to six months, paying a fine up to $2,500, and facing up to twelve months in jail.
+Fauquier reckless driving is a criminal charge and a Class 1 Misdemeanor in Virginia.
+The state's strict traffic laws, place you in danger of losing your driver's license for up to six months, paying a fine up to $2,500, and spending up to twelve months in jail.
 These penalties may frighten you, but you do not have to face them alone.

 And More. . .